Sarah627/Java_miniatures/README.md

   > `String[]` -> indicates array of type String.

-- later in advanced java programming we will get familiar with the ArrayList, we will find the angle brackets `<>` follow ArrayLists keyword in which contain the Type of the ArrayList (ArrayList is simply resizable array) e.g.
+- later in advanced Java programming we will get familiar with the ArrayList, we will find the angle brackets `<>` follow ArrayLists keyword in which contain the Type of the ArrayList (ArrayList is simply resizable array) e.g.

   > `ArrayList<String>`.

-- every java program must have at least one class.
+- every Java program must have at least one class.

-- java program start execution from main method.
+- Java program start execution from main method.

 - string is enclosed in double quotes while character is enclosed in single quotes.